ethanpang5/user-monitoring/README.md

 # Spring 2022 Public Editor User Monitoring

 production tasks:
-- make sure everyone downloads
+- make sure everyone pulls. git checkout master, git pull, delete your name branch if you have one, then recreate the branch
 - [high] push the covid sources data hunt, iaa, gold standard, and schema files to evidence_eric
 - [high] un-hardcode all the cases in insert_into_table():
     - insert into ucs: